HandleWith/rsschool-cv/cv.md

 ## About

 I am a BSUIR student studying quantum technologies.
 I am an employee of the research center 4.9 BSUIR.
 I am interested in website layout, fitness and swimming, literature on psychology and personal growth.
-My priorities are to improving knoledge of such technologies as HTML, CSS, JavaScript and learning new technologies such as Node.js, React.
+My priorities are to improving knoledges of such technologies as HTML, CSS, JavaScript and learning new technologies such as Node.js, React.
 My my english level A2 is improving every day.

 ### Technical skills